-Our Audit Committee also oversees the Company's management of cyber security risk.
-The Company has taken a number of steps to manage and mitigate our cyber security risk, including establishing a formal enterprise-wide Information Security policy, rolling out an information security training program to our employees, and entering into an information security risk insurance policy.
-Our cyber security program is aligned to the NIST Cybersecurity Framework (CSF) and is assessed annually by an independent third party against our yearly control maturity targets in the context of current cyber threat and industry trends.
-The NIST CSF assessment results are used to inform the program's strategic priorities, establish maturity targets for the following year, and are provided to our Board on an annual basis.
-In addition to cyber security control maturity, the program monitors control efficacy via key metrics in accordance with our cybersecurity policy, standards, risk tolerances, and enterprise risk management program.
-At each quarterly meeting, the Audit Committee receives an update from management on cyber security program maturity progress, new capabilities implemented, penetration testing results, key cyber risk metrics (e.g., simulated phishing testing and vulnerability management) and notable incidents or events should they occur.
+Our Audit Committee also oversees the Company's management of cybersecurity risk.
+The Company has taken a number of steps to manage and mitigate our cybersecurity risk, including establishing a formal enterprise-wide cybersecurity policy and related standards, providing cybersecurity training to employees, and entering into an information security risk insurance policy.
+Our cybersecurity program is designed based on the concepts of control maturity and control efficacy:

+- Control Maturity: Our cybersecurity program is aligned to the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF) and is assessed annually by an independent third party against our yearly control maturity targets in the context of current cyber threat and industry trends.
+The NIST CSF assessment results are used to validate the progress made against the current year maturity targets, inform the program's strategic priorities and establish maturity targets for the following year.
+These assessment results are provided to our Audit Committee and our Board of Directors on an annual basis. - Control Efficacy: Our cybersecurity program monitors control efficacy via key metrics in accordance with our cybersecurity policy, standards, risk tolerances, and enterprise risk management program.

+At each quarterly meeting, the Audit Committee receives an update from our Chief Information Security Officer and other members of management on cybersecurity program maturity progress, new capabilities implemented, penetration testing results, key cyber metrics (e.g., simulated phishing testing and vulnerability management) and notable incidents or events should they occur.
+In 2023, we tested our incident response and escalation procedures through a cybersecurity tabletop exercise that involved our Audit Committee, senior management, and outside consultants.

-Another dimension of cyber security risk includes the possibility of a data breach affecting employee and customer sensitive data during a cyber incident.
+Another dimension of cybersecurity risk includes the possibility of a data breach affecting employee and customer sensitive data during a cyber incident.
 Legal and Information Security functions partner to establish effective preventative, detective, and reactive data protection control capabilities in concert with our data minimization program to reduce redundant, obsolete, and trivial data.
-Additionally, Legal proactively monitors the evolving data privacy regulatory landscape and takes action to implement and execute standard processes in support of data privacy and deletion requests.
+Additionally, Legal proactively monitors the evolving data privacy landscape and takes action to implement and execute standard processes in support of data privacy and deletion requests.